-2.)
 Safe Powerboat Handling - Launch Tender Course

-(USCG Limited Masters or Limited OUPV License - U.S. Coast Guard Approved)

-This sixteen hour, hands-on course is for anyone who wants to learn how to safely operate a powerboat, improve their on-the-water boat handling skills and earn a U.S. Coast Guard Limited Operator of Uninspecrted Passenger Vessels or Master of Self Propelled Vessels engaged in launch tender service upon inland waters (not more than 1/2 nautical mile from shore).
+(USCG Limited Masters or Limited OUPV License - U.S. Coast Guard Approved) At Landfall Navigation (Stamford, CT), The Waterfront Center (Oyster Bay, NY) and SUNY Maritime College (Bronx, NY) participants can improve their on-the-water boat handling skills and earn a U.S. Coast Guard Limited Operator of Uninspected Passenger Vessels or Master of Self Propelled Vessels engaged in launch tender service upon inland waters (not more than 1/2 nautical mile from shore).
 This license is designed for those working at yacht clubs, marinas, camps, and community waterfront centers as a launch driver, sailing instructor or camp counselor.
 This course covers safe boat operation, docking, anchoring, marlinspike seamanship (knots, coiling and heaving line), navigation rules & navigation aids, safety equipment, emergency procedures, rendering assistance and a host of other areas.
 The topics are covered using a variety of techniques in the classroom and dockside, emphasizing on-the-water practical application of all skills.